mjs/imapclient/doc/src/advanced.rst

 It is also possible to pass connection details as a configuration file like this::

-   uv run python -m imapclient.interact -f <config file>
+   uv run imapclient-interact -f <config file>

 See below for details of the :ref:`configuration file format<conf-files>`.